studio24/amplify/README.md

 #### SVG Optimizer

 [SVG Optimizer](https://github.com/svg/svgo) is used to optimise SVG files.
-There is a `svgo.config.js` file in the project root to determine optimisation settings.
+The `svgo.config.js` file in the project root determines optimisation settings.

 #### Stylelint

 [Stylelint](https://stylelint.io/) is used to help avoid errors and enforce conventions in our CSS.
-There is a `stylelint.config.js` file in the project root which controls this process.
+The `stylelint.config.js` file in the project root controls this process.
 [Linting Sass in Amplify](docs/css.md#linting-sass).

 #### Vite

-[Vite](https://vite.dev/) is used to compile, transpile and minify JavaScript files.
-There is a `build-js.mjs` file in the project root which controls this process, bundling each entry point in `assets-src/js` independently into `web/dist/js`.
+[Vite](https://vite.dev/) is used for compilation, transpilation and minification of styles and scripts.
+Build files can be found in the project root: `build-styles.mjs` processes the SCSS files; `build-js.mjs` processes JavaScript files, bundling files in `assets-src/js` independently into `web/dist/js`.
+Entry points are controlled in the `package.json` file in the project root.

 #### Copying over JS libraries
 If there are libraries that you would like to use as is in your project (rather than have Vite bundle them), copy them across from the `node_modules` (or another source) folder to the `dist` folder in `build-js.mjs`, using the syntax: